-- Cover for partners and/or children - One-to-one telephone support for cancer and heart patients - Patient health checks and helplines - Access to complementary therapies and psychiatric treatment - Dental and optical treatment - Treatment at home for intravenous therapies like chemotherapy
+Both indemnity and cash plan policies can have additional benefits.
+For example: - Cover for partners and/or children - One-to-one telephone support for cancer and heart patients - Patient health checks and helplines - Access to complementary therapies and psychiatric treatment - Dental and optical treatment - Treatment at home for intravenous therapies like chemotherapy

-Another variation is a six-week plan which covers the costs of private medical treatment when NHS waiting times for that treatment are likely to be more than six weeks.
+Another variation is a six week plan, which covers the costs of private medical treatment when NHS waiting times for that treatment are likely to be longer than six weeks.
 International private medical insurance policies (IPMI) provide medical treatment costs cover to expatriates living overseas.
+Main benefits of private medical insurance are: